 *With the exception of certain emergency trials involving vulnerable subjects (minors or incapacitated adults – please see below).

 For each trial, specific consent documentation consisting of a participant information sheet and consent form must be developed and approved by the ethics committee.
 The HRA consent web pages contain a range of documents including guidance and templates for preparing the consent documentation.
+Increasingly, electronic methods to seek and document consent are being adopted and in response, the HRA and MHRA have published a joint statement on the use of eConsent.
 It should be noted that involvement of patient groups when developing the consent process/documentation is looked upon favourably by ethics committees (see HRA Consent and Participant Information Sheet Preparation Guidance).

 Throughout the trial, the subject’s willingness to continue participation should be reaffirmed periodically.
 However, if significant new information becomes available, subjects are provided with revised (and re-approved) consent documentation so that written consent can be formally documented if the subject is willing to continue.